Anime-influenced animation: Television

-The web series RWBY, produced by Texas-based company Rooster Teeth was premiered in July 2013, is produced using an anime-heavily influenced art style and has been referred to as an American anime by multiple sources.
+The web series RWBY, produced by Texas-based company Rooster Teeth premiered in July 2013, is produced using an anime-heavily influenced art style and has been referred to as an American anime by multiple sources.
 For example, when the series was licensed for release in Japan, AdWeek reported on the situation using the headline "American-made anime from Rooster Teeth gets licensed in Japan".
 The CEO of Rooster Teeth, Matt Hullum, commented on the licensing agreement, saying "This is the first time any American-made anime has been marketed to Japan.
 It definitely usually works the other way around, and we're really pleased about that."
 In 2013, Monty Oum, the creator of RWBY, said "Some believe just like Scotch needs to be made in Scotland, an American company can't make anime because it's impossible at all.
 I think that's a narrow way of seeing it.
 Anime is an art form, and to say only one country can make this art is wrong."
 Furthermore, RWBY was often dubbed in Japanese version, and even got a 2016 spin-off series RWBY Chibi, which depicts the characters in the style and appearance of chibi and depicts them in situations akin to that of typical of Japanese chibi parodies.
-Eventually, in 2022, RWBY was given an actual Japanese animation called Ice Queendom, making it one of the very first anime-based cartoons to have actually developed a true Japanese animation based on an American project.
+Eventually, in 2022, RWBY was given an actual Japanese animation called Ice Queendom, making it one of the very first anime-based series to have actually developed a true Japanese animation based on an American project.

-The Powerpuff Girls cartoon series, as well as its reboot and film adaptation were all heavily influenced and stylized by anime to begin with, with the three main characters being obvious examples.
+The Powerpuff Girls animated series, as well as its reboot and film adaptation were all heavily influenced by anime to begin with, with the three main characters being obvious examples.
 For this, the franchise was revered by not just American viewers, which was its intended target audience, but also Japanese viewers as well.
 As a result of the cartoon's major popularity in Japan, the show was given an anime spin-off known as Z that debuted on July 1, 2006.
-The Z spinoff is loosely based on the original cartoon, with plot details and characters very similar to their depiction from the cartoon.
-The Powerpuff Girls stands as one of the very first anime-based cartoons to have actually developed a true Japanese animation based on an American project.
+The Z spinoff is loosely based on the original series, with plot details and characters very similar to their depiction from the series.
+The Powerpuff Girls stands as one of the very first anime-based series to have actually developed a true Japanese animation based on an American project.